-Standard concentrator design reduces costs and speeds delivery
+Standard concentrator design reduces costs and expedites delivery

-In 2012, Bechtel completed a copper concentrator at Antapaccay, Peru.
-We drew on this experience to build a second concentrator—Bechtel’s largest to date—at nearby Las Bambas.
+In 2012, Bechtel completed a copper concentrator at the nearby Antapaccay Project.
+We drew on this experience to build the facility at Las Bambas, Bechtel’s largest greenfield concentrator to date.
 We implemented a standard plant design at the two sites, which helped reduce capital costs and delivery times, leverage good practices, and promote consistent implementation of environmental, safety, and health processes, recruitment practices, community engagement efforts, and local enterprise support.

-Since the project started, Bechtel and its partners have spent an average of $2 million per month, for a total of more than $78 million, on local goods and services in 16 remote Peruvian towns.
-Indirect employment from these new ventures alone is around 1,500 jobs and growing.
+During the course of the project, Bechtel and its partners spent more than $78 million on local goods and services in 16 remote Peruvian towns.
+Indirect employment from these ventures alone exceeded 1,500 jobs.

 In addition, we provided approximately 5,000 hours of training to more than 600 businesspeople on topics such as customer service, business management, production processes, environmental, safety, and health standards, and tax preparation.

 It was important for Bechtel, our customer, and our partners to help local communities succeed in the changing economy.
-We also guided local businesses to join forces through business-to-business cooperation to capitalize on economic opportunities.
+We also guided local firms to join forces through business-to-business cooperation to capitalize on economic opportunities.
 For example, laundry and hotel owners formed associations to negotiate higher quality and safety standards with the project.
 Bechtel was recognized by 10 vendors for helping them meet the requirements of food hygiene, water and sanitation, fire prevention, and evacuation needed for project work.
 Many of these standards were developed and delivered through training, site inspections, and improvement plans.
-The association committed to continue improving these practices after Bechtel leaves the project.
+The association also pledged to continue improving these practices after Bechtel left the project.

 Together with our customer and partners, we also made a concerted effort to elevate the technical skills of local people through various initiatives.
 For example, in 2013 more than 160 workers completed the formal trade craft and on-the-job training essential to be qualified for higher-level positions, such as surveying, earthworks, and welding.